LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 # Never Use Hardcode in I18n

-"Hardcoding" means you embed something, especially texts in this passage, into source code or otherwhere, where they are not changable through language file, resource packs, configuration or other files which are able to be easily customized.
+"Hardcoding" means to embed something, especially texts in this passage, into source code or otherwhere, where they are not changable through language file, resource packs, configuration or other files which are able to be easily customized by players or localizers.

-I am a native Chinese speaker, and I have hosted or participated in translating a few mods into Chinese, including *NuclearCraft: Overhauled* and its addons, *The Undergarden*, *Farmer's Delight*, *Sushi Go Crafting*, *The Lord of the Rings* and others.
-In my translation experience, I noticed that many mods ignore, or even reject to internationalization.
+I am a native Chinese speaker, and I have hosted or participated in translating a few mods into Chinese, including *NuclearCraft: Overhauled* and its addons, *Sushi Go Crafting*, *The Lord of the Rings* and others.
+In my translating experience, I noticed that many mods ignore, or even reject to internationalization.
 This greatly reduces gaming experience of non-English speakers who do not understand English well.

-A good mod should consider about localizing, and use no hardcode.
-If you are not a Chauvinist, and you ever want your mod get localized, receive language files and be spread over non-native speakers of English while gaining more downloads, you should care about i18n.
+A good mod should care about localizing, and use no hardcode.
+If you are not a Chauvinist, you should consider about i18n.
+I18n makes players around the world able to share the same nice gaming experience, and it creates a more friendly environment of a mod.

-I will show examples of not obeying internationalizing standards enough.
+I will show some examples of not obeying i18n standards enough.
 Most examples are in 1.12.2, but that does not matter.
-Some problems have been fixed, but most are not.
-All copyrights belongs to modders themselves, and I will delete them if with tort.
-There are endless examples, and these are just some drops in the ocean.
-The solutions listed here are not the final answer either.
+Some problems have been fixed, but others are not.
+All copyrights belongs to modders themselves, and I will delete them if there is tort.
+These examples are just some drops in the ocean, amd the solutions listed here are not the final answer either.
 There are endless problems on the way making i18n, and no individual can solve them independently.
-I am just asking for some care for my language here.

-## The Only Principle: **Do Not Hardcode ANYTHING**
+## The Only Principle: Do Not Hardcode ANYTHING

 ### Do Not Hardcode Strings

 All strings should be translatable.
-This includes all the item/block names ~~(no one would try to hardcode these becuase of Forge, right?)~~, descriptions and tooltips, book/lore entries, GUI texts and all other strings.
+This includes all the item/block names ~~(no one is able to hardcode these becuase of *Forge*, right?)~~, descriptions and tooltips, book/lore entries, GUI texts and all other strings.

 #### Examples of hardcoding tooltip